gtiosclub/Calculator-Tutorial/P5/part5.md

 <p align="center"> <img src="screenshot10.png" height="72px" align="center"> </p>

 Don't worry about what everything on that line means.
 The only parts that really matter for us is the name (`resultLabel`) and the type (`UILabel`).
-For a detailed explination of the key words and what that exclamation mark is doing, read [Part 5 Bonus: Explaining @IBOutlet "junk"](bonus.md).
+For a detailed explanation of the key words and what that exclamation mark is doing, read [Part 5 Bonus: Explaining @IBOutlet "junk"](bonus.md).

 Funny enough, this `resultLabel` is the only IBOutlet we need to make for now.

-##Connecting UI actions to functions
+## Connecting UI actions to functions

 We can connect functions just like we control-drag to connect variables.
 This time, though, we have to change the connection from an Outlet to an **Action**.